datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 ## Questions

-* Size in inches: How is this calculated?
+* Size in inches: How is this calculated (dots per inch I guess...)?
 How to change to metric (cm)?
 * How to fill and index field DIGITAL_PUBLISHER_NAME? (no GUI)
 * Would it be possible to add virtual books (expanding software's target of being an archive management tool to additionally reference remote images (IIIF)...) but local preview image and metadata/METS referencing remote images?
 * How to set preview image to another image than 00000001?